zen-bro/shinypi/index.md

 ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-2.png)

 - We can observe the &pi; value converging to the accurate value.
-- The [shinipi application](https://tanmaykm.shinyapps.io/shinypi/) allows us to do this interactively.
+- The [shinypi application](https://tanmaykm.shinyapps.io/shinypi/) allows us to do this interactively.